 Interstitium, as a fluid-filled space with cells and collagen bundles.
 (Based on the illustration by J. Gregory).
 Illustrator: Vix Maria ©biologyonline.com

 Scientists found, apparently by accident, a new biological organ and they want it called “interstitium“.
 The discovery was published in Scientific Reports and authored by Dr. Petros Constantinos Benias and others.1 They described this new biological “organ” as a set of fluid-filled, interconnected spaces supported by collagen and elastin connective tissue proteins located just beneath the skin surface.
 It might be one of the largest organs of the human body.
-This may lead to the further understanding of cell movements, particularly during inflammation, tissue repair, and cancer metastasis.
+This may lead to a further understanding of cell movements, particularly during inflammation, tissue repair, and cancer metastasis.

 Interstitium – the phantom organ?